petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/tracking-custom-assets.md

 ## Example for Forms Type

-If you want your custom asset to be tracked as a forms type asset, use `data-analytics-asset-type="form"` along with the other required html tags:
+If you want your custom asset to be tracked as a forms type asset, use `data-analytics-asset-type="form"` along with the other required HTML tags:

 ```html
 <form